Safety measures and other information for asylum seekers

 Make sure that your important documents and information are stored in a safe place.
 For example, this could include your passport, immigration documents, financial information, medical information, account logins, and important phone numbers.
 Tell someone else that you trust where they can find this information in an emergency.

-Immigration officials are supposed to have a court warrant – a document signed by a judge – before they can enter your home.
+Government officials must have your permission OR a court warrant – a document signed by a judge – before they can enter your home.
 ICE forms signed by ICE officers do NOT give them permission to enter your home without your consent.
-You do not need to open the door unless the official has a court warrant, and you can ask to see a warrant before you open the door.
+You can ask to see and read a warrant before you open the door.
+If government officials do not have a warrant, you can decide whether to open the door or not.
 Here are examples (the first image is a court warrant, and the second image is an ICE form).

-Every month, the Asylum Seeker Advocacy Project (ASAP) provides all members with free legal updates by email or text message.
+Every month, the Asylum Seeker Advocacy Project (ASAP) provides all members with free legal updates by email or text message – including information about changing laws.
 ASAP membership is completely free, and is designed for asylum seekers in the United States.